khoramism/blog/README.md

 # blog
-## this is a extremly simple minimal blog based on django and mdbootstrap
+## this is a extremly simple minimal blog based on Django, Postgres and MDBootstrap
 ###### first Django code
 #### how to use it!?
 <br>